 Andy Wright, Regional Director, Northern Europe for Check Point.

-The problem is, cybercriminals and bad actors understand the way we consume and spread information by email, websites, and social media, and are expert in nudging people into falling for their online scams and lies.
+The problem is, cybercriminals and bad actors understand the way we consume and spread information by email (opens in new tab), websites (opens in new tab), and social media (opens in new tab), and are expert in nudging people into falling for their online scams and lies.
 And with entire countries globally on lockdown and their populations eager to stay informed about new developments, there’s no better time for those bad actors to get to work.